isomerpages/moe-sshideasfestival/_events/Week 5 (15 – 21 April)/Future Insights: AI x Work: Making Sense of the Future.md

 as sourcing for suitable health insurance against probable critical illnesses or simply looking forward to celebrating one’s favourite holiday.
-The same goes with other more elaborate goals, such as galvanizing the global community to mitigate against future climate change impacts.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;However, as alluded to by the three preceding examples, the idea of “future”, though imperative, is both enigmatic and elusive.
+The same goes with other more elaborate goals, such as galvanizing the global community to mitigate against future climate change impacts.
+However, as alluded to by the three preceding examples, the idea of “future”, though imperative, is both enigmatic and elusive.
 For example, what matters in the future and the time frame in which a future is defined are not uniformly understood across society.&nbsp;&nbsp; In a first of its kind study in Singapore, we conducted a population survey to establish a baseline understanding of how, why and what Singaporeans think about when it comes to their respective futures.&nbsp;&nbsp;&nbsp;Our presentation will share insights from the survey data and offers provocative answers to perennial questions such